 The Lord has said, "I, the Lord, am bound when ye do what I say; but when ye do not what I say, ye have no promise."
-28 bedside of an aged little Danish woman.
-Among them was her middle-aged, wayward son.
-For the past number of years he had been living at home.

 Homes without the priesthood are to be watched over and ministered to by the quorums of the priesthood.
 In this manner no blessings will be found wanting in any dwelling within the Church.